Background: Always a pious child and especially devoted to

 Day of Consecration

 yourself to Jesus, as a slave of love, by the hands of Mary.
-Try to receive Communion
+Try to

-at church, read them after the Mass (in front of the tabernacle
+you at church, read them after the Mass (in front of the tabernacle

 would be nice), and sign your copy of the Act of Consecration.
 I have

 you to print out and sign, if you desire.